-(1) Note: Your caravan is fitted with Swift Command Tracker (by Sargent) which monitors battery voltage.
-If you plan to disconnect or remove your leisure battery for maintenance or external charging, then please contact the monitoring station before you remove or disconnect the battery.
+() Note: If your caravan is fitted with Swift Command Tracker (by Sargent) which monitors battery voltage. which monitors battery voltage and you plan to disconnect or remove your leisure battery for maintenance or external charging, then please contact the monitoring station before you remove or disconnect the battery.